Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Introduction

 \section{Introduction}

-The Maximum Satisfiability (MaxSAT) problem is the optimization version of the influential Boolean Satisfiability (SAT) problem, aiming at finding the maximum number of satisfied clauses.
-Partial MaxSAT, which is an important generalization of MaxSAT, divides the clauses into hard and soft ones, and a feasible solution requires all hard clauses to be satisfied.
-Among various complete and incomplete solvers developed for solving MaxSAT, local search (LS), which commonly follows an iterative framework, is a significant category of incomplete solvers.
+The Maximum Satisfiability (MaxSAT) problem is the optimization version of the influential Boolean Satisfiability (SAT) problem that aims at finding the maximum number of satisfied clauses~\cite{biere2009handbook}.
+(Weighted) partial MaxSAT, which is an important generalization of MaxSAT, divides the clauses into hard and soft ones, and a feasible solution requires all hard clauses to be satisfied~\cite{li2021maxsat}.
+Among various complete and incomplete solvers developed for solving MaxSAT, stochastic local search (SLS)~\cite{CaiLLS16,LeiC18}, which commonly follows an iterative framework, is a significant category of incomplete solvers.
 While new methods have been continuously proposed, the corresponding comparison results are presented in numerous documents.
-The famous MaxSAT Evaluations~\cite{bergmaxsat} provide a fine platform for practitioners to understand the performance of state-of-the-art solvers, and the existing comparisons among MaxSAT solvers mainly concern the quality, i.e., fitness, of best solutions obtained within a given time budget, namely, cutoff time~\cite{AlKasemM21,ChuCL2023,CaiLTS14,CaiLuoZhang17}, which is a reasonable option when we require a concrete judgment for the competition of various solvers.
+The famous MaxSAT Evaluations~\cite{bergmaxsat} provide a platform for practitioners to understand the performance of state-of-the-art solvers, and the existing comparisons among MaxSAT solvers mainly concern the quality, i.e., fitness, of best solutions obtained within a given time budget, namely, cutoff time~\cite{luo2014ccls,CaiLTS14,CaiLuoZhang17,luo2017ccehc,AlKasemM21,ChuCL2023,LiuEtAl25}, which is a reasonable option when we require a concrete judgment in competitions.
 However, the assessments concerning best-found solutions may produce bias in the cutoff time and hinder us from understanding the behavior of solvers during the iterative optimization process.
-Though some work~\cite{Zheng0Z0LM22} investigated the convergence process when analyzing LS solvers' behavior, the current mechanism usually plots individual convergence lines for particular instances.
-Hickey and Beacchus's work~\cite{HickeyB22} addressed the anytime performance of MaxSAT solvers, but their work focused on proposing a method that was evaluated based on the best-found solutions concerning multiple cutoff times without addressing the issue of measuring anytime performance.
+Though some work~\cite{Zheng0Z0LM22} investigated the convergence process when analyzing SLS solvers' behavior, the current mechanism usually plots individual convergence lines for particular instances.
+Hickey and Beacchus's work~\cite{HickeyB22} addressed anytime performances of MaxSAT solvers.
+Still, their work focused on proposing a solution that would obtain good solutions on multiple cutoff times without addressing the issue of measuring anytime performance.
+Meanwhile, recent work~\cite{HansenABT22} has discussed that anytime performance assessment is vital for benchmarking algorithms.